 In 1937 Lawrence’s mother was diagnosed with inoperable cancer and given just a few months to live.
 Ernest and John decided to attack her tumor using an incredibly powerful x-ray machine that Ernest and his team had built and installed at the University of California’s medical school.
 The result was that his mother was completely cured.
 She actually went on to outlive Ernest.

 In addition to producing radioisotopes for cancer treatments, cyclotrons are still in use today producing proton beams, which yield neutron beams, which are used to attack cancers directly.

 The Nobel Prize

 Ernest Lawrence was awarded the Nobel Prize in Physics in 1939 for his invention of the cyclotron and the discoveries made with it.
 He and his team conquered a huge number of colossal engineering problems to achieve their results.

 By 1940 Lawrence was planning a 184-inch cyclotron, which needed 4500 tons of magnets.
 The Rockefeller Foundation put up over a million dollars to get the project started.
 Lawrence’s research was growing fast in scale and ambition.
 It had become big science.

 It is a testament to Lawrence’s energy and persuasive skills that he was able find funding.
-He was helped by the fact that governments around the world were becoming increasingly interested in releasing the enormous amounts of energy scientists had realized were present in the atomic nucleus.
+He was helped by the fact that governments around the world were becoming increasingly interested in releasing the enormous amount of energy scientists had realized was present in the atomic nucleus.